July 25, 2019 | Purdue University Global

-Nursing may be one of the oldest and most well-known professions, but public knowledge of this growing career field still holds some misunderstandings.
-Below are 9 common myths about the nursing profession—and the truths behind them.
+Nursing may be one of the oldest and most well-known professions, but public knowledge of this growing field still holds some misunderstandings.
+Below are 9 common misconceptions about the nursing profession—and the truths behind them.

-In many instances, degree and certificate programs (such as those at Purdue Global) offer options for part-time or online nursing classes, so if you are currently in the nursing profession you can enhance your education and skill set while keeping your job.
+In many instances, degree and certificate programs (such as those at Purdue University Global) offer options for part-time or online nursing classes, so if you are currently in the nursing profession, you can enhance your education and skill set while keeping your job.

-The U.S. Bureau of Labor Statistics Occupational Outlook Handbook shows that 61% of registered nurses work in hospitals in state, local, or private settings.
-Registered nurses and licensed practical nurses may also work in physicians' offices, nursing and residential care facilities, home health care services, and in government positions.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, 61% of registered nurses work in state, local, or private hospitals.
+Registered nurses may also work in physicians' offices, home health care services, nursing and residential care facilities, and government organizations.

 Further, not all nurses treat patients.
-Some may manage a facility and oversee the nursing staff, while others may work in a customer service role at a healthcare corporation, and many enter the teaching profession.
-There are so many career possibilities for a nurse.
+Some may manage a facility and oversee the nursing staff, while others may work in a customer service role at a health care corporation, and many enter the teaching profession.
+There are many career possibilities for a nurse.

 Without a doubt, a career in nursing can be demanding.
 However, this growing field also offers great flexibility.
-For as many nursing career options that are available, there are nearly as many variations in work schedule.
-While those in private practice will work typical office hours, others may work a series of 10–12 hours shifts for 3 to 4 days, with the following 3 to 4 days off.
+For as many nursing career options that are available, there are nearly as many variations in work schedules.
+While those in private practice will work typical office hours, others may work shifts of 10–12 hours for 3 to 4 days, with the following 3 to 4 days off.
 A working parent may choose to work nights to be home with children after school, while a colleague may prefer weekends.

 Nurses are incredibly passionate about their careers.
 Whereas doctors are trained to diagnose, treat, and prevent illness, nurses focus on providing patients with a holistic approach to health care.
 Part of what determines a nurse's success is his or her ability to empathize and relate to patients on a level that differs from doctors.
 Nurses choose the profession for a variety of reasons, but the close interaction and bonding with patients allows them to make a difference in patients' lives.

-This myth couldn't be further from the truth.
-Differences in education alone are vast, with an associate's degree being the entry-level education for a registered nurse, but a nurse may also have a bachelor's, master's, or a doctorate degree.
+This nursing myth couldn't be further from the truth.
+Differences in education alone are vast.
+An associate's degree is the entry-level education for a registered nurse, but a nurse may also have a bachelor's, master's, or a doctorate degree.
 According to a 2015 survey by the National Council of State Boards of Nursing (NCSBN), about 65% of respondents reported holding a bachelor’s or higher degree.
 As the career and health care field itself continues to evolve, the role of a nurse and the various segments within the profession continue to change and grow.

-In fact, two of today's growing areas are the role of nurse practitioner and the Doctor of Nursing Practice (DNP) degree.
+In fact, two of today's growing areas are the role of nurse practitioner and advanced practice nurse.
 A nurse practitioner is an independent, advanced health care provider offering advanced practice, treatment, and diagnosis of patient diseases.
-An advanced practice nurse with a DNP may practice at the highest levels of the profession.
+An advanced practice nurse with a Doctor of Nursing Practice (DNP) may practice at the highest levels of the profession.‡

-Beyond varying educational levels, nurses can also choose to focus on a specialty—such as pediatrics, oncology, dermatology, or cardiovascular, just to name a few—or pursue a certification, which further differentiates them and can provide an enhanced earning potential.
+Beyond varying educational levels, nurses may also choose to focus on a specialty—such as pediatrics, oncology, dermatology, or cardiovascular, to name a few—or pursue a certification, which further differentiates them and can provide enhanced earning potential.

 Although it's true that a nursing shortage offers a great deal of potential for those looking to start a career or make a change, this doesn't mean that facilities are any less prudent in their hiring practices.
 Hiring managers still look for a strong educational background from an accredited school such as Purdue Global.
 The more experience you have, including unpaid experience like internships, the more appealing a candidate you will be.
 In addition, skills such as compassion and the ability to work well with others can help you land a great job.

-In summary, choosing a career in nursing is an excellent option for both men and women-those just graduating from high school as well as those looking to make a career change later in life.
-The field of nursing is growing and the need for nurses is increasing, so now is the time to investigate this challenging and rewarding career.
+Choosing a career in nursing is an excellent option for both men and women.
+It’s ideal for those just graduating from high school as well as those looking to make a career change later in life.
+The field of nursing is growing and the need for nurses is increasing, so now is a good time to investigate this challenging and rewarding career.
 Purdue University Global offers both undergraduate and graduate degrees in nursing.
 To learn more, request more information.